Hot Tub Time Machine 2: Plot

 When the guys see a news report where Brad, an employee of Lougle, invents nitrotrinadium, the ingredient that activates the hot tub time machine, they suspect he is the killer.
 At Adam Jr.'s wedding, Jacob talks with Brad and realizes he is not the killer, but that he invented the chemical after being inspired by Lou's words.
-Jill, who is upset about Adam Jr.'s partying, has sex with Lou, but when Adam Jr. finds out, he steals the nitrotrinadium and goes back to the past.
-Jacob, Nick, and Lou return to the mansion, but are too late to stop Adam Jr. As the guys sit in defeat, Jacob realizes that because the chemical has appeared in the past, it now exists in the future.
+Jill, who is upset about Adam Jr.'s partying, has sex with Lou.
+But when Adam Jr. finds out, he steals the nitrotrinadium and goes back to the past, revealing himself as the killer.
+Jacob, Nick, and Lou return to the mansion, but are too late to stop Adam Jr. As the guys sit in defeat, Jacob realizes that because the chemical has appeared in the past after an encounter with the Repairman, it now exists in the future.
 They return to the present and stop Adam Jr. from shooting Lou after Lou apologizes to him.

 Following this incident, Nick apologizes to Courtney as Lou tells his wife he wants to go to drug rehabilitation for his drug abuse.
 Adam Jr. meets Jill for the first time.
 The more optimistic Jacob approaches Sophie (his girlfriend in the future) and convinces her to join him in a relationship.
-As Lou, Nick, Jacob, and Adam Jr. return to the hot tub, Lou's head is shot off by Lou (or Adam Sr. in the unrated version) dressed in a minuteman costume.
-Patriot Lou informs them there are multiple Lous anyway, and invites them to "make America happen."
+As Lou, Nick, Jacob, and Adam Jr. return to the hot tub, Lou's head is shot off by another Lou (or Adam Sr. in the unrated version) dressed in a minuteman costume.
+Patriot Lou informs them there are multiple Lous anyway and invites them to "make America happen."

 During the closing credits, the guys are seen exploiting the time machine to change history.